Eduardo Madina: Member of parliament

 Madina has been a member of Congress since 2004 when he was elected MP for Biscay.
 Previously, he was Secretary of Institutional Politics of the Socialist Youth of Euskadi until he became the Secretary General of the organisation between 2002 and 2005.
-He is currently a member of the board of the PSE-EE, and between 2008 and 2014 he is also a member of the PSOE's Federal Executive Committee.
+He is currently a member of the board of the PSE-EE, and between 2008 and 2014 he was also a member of the PSOE's Federal Executive Committee.

-During his term of office, he participated in Julio Medem's documentary The Basque Ball: Skin Against Stone, and has always defended the need for a dialogue with ETA to end the violence.
-In the general elections of 2008, he ran as head of his party for Vizcaya, which won in his circumscription.
+During his term of office, he participated in Julio Medem's documentary The Basque Ball: Skin Against Stone, and always defended the need for a dialogue with ETA to end the violence.
+In the 2008 general election, he headed the list in Biscay province and was elected.
 In April 2009 he was appointed Secretary General of the Socialist Parliamentary Group.

 Primary elections

-After the defeat of the party in the European elections of 2014, the Secretary General of the PSOE, Alfredo Perez Rubalcaba, resigned and convoked a congress to choose the new leader of the party.
-Madina, who was one of the first members of the party that called for primary elections with the direct vote of the militants, announced his candidacy on 14 June.
+After the defeat of the party in the 2014 European parliament elections, the Secretary General of the PSOE, Alfredo Perez Rubalcaba, resigned and convoked a congress to choose the new leader of the party.
+Madina, who was one of the first members of the party that called for primary elections with the direct vote of the members, announced his candidacy on 14 June.

 He ran a campaign based on two pillars: the fight against corruption and nepotism, and the recovery of social policies.
 Finally, on 13 July, those internal elections were held in which he achieved the second place with 36% of the votes, in comparison to the 48% of Pedro Sánchez and the 15% of José Antonio Perez Tapias.
-After the elections, he decided not to take part in Sanchez's new Executive Committee, and to return as a professor to his duties at the University.
+After the elections, he decided not to take part in Sanchez's new Executive Committee, and to return as a professor to his duties at the university.